joshed-io/reveal-hugo/exampleSite/content/home/body.md

 # reveal-hugo

+Create multiple presentations, one for each section in `content`.

+---

+# reveal-hugo

-Protip: use `fragment` shortcode to make content appear in sequence.
+Use the `fragment` shortcode to make content appear in sequence.

 ```
 {{%/* fragment */%}} One {{%/* /fragment */%}}